-Think of all the possible scenarios because one or more of them will arise and you will need a plan in place.
+Think of all the possible scenarios because one or more will arise, and you will need a plan in place.
 One of the greatest foster care support services CCR offers is weekly in-home visits with every foster family.
 The visits are typically 45-50 minutes per foster child.
 If you have a sibling set or sibling group in your home, who will be home for 2-3 hours once a week to meet with the Case Worker?
-There will be biological family visits, unexpected disruptions, schedule changes and school-related appointments that will also require your time during normal business hours.
+Biological family visits, unexpected disruptions, schedule changes, and school-related appointments will require your time during regular business hours.

 Call now: 800-799-0450